dcsrgh/CPS3D-Det/README.md

 # Data Preparation
 1. Download the CPSDET-3D dataset from [here](https://drive.google.com/file/d/1ZAlyT4Zcr1ZDA-y0_qQoLvgYQnFD2_qN/view?usp=drive_link).
-Note: For the sake of our data confidentiality efforts, we are currently only providing the training set, and the full data will be updated when our article is received.
-Data to download include:
+Note: For the confidentiality of our data, we currently only provide the training set, and the complete data will be updated after the paper is accepted.
+The data to be downloaded includes:
-    * ImageSets (full samples).
+    * ImageSets (Complete).
-    * labels (full samples).
+    * labels (Complete).
     * points (training set, geometric sampling).
     * velodyne (training set).